 Most of our students stay on into the sixth form but we also work closely with other local further education providers to ensure that our students have the skills they need to access their courses.

 When students start the school in year 9 they will study across a broad range of subjects.
 They will have subject specialist teachers and be working in dedicated rooms.

-Students will study English, mathematics, science, theology, geography, history, art, music, drama, dance, ICT and computing.
+Students will study English, mathematics, science, theology, geography, history, design and technology, art, music, drama, dance, ICT and computing.
 They will also study either French of Spanish, with some students having the opportunity to study both.
 In year 9 they will also have lessons in PE and PSHCE.

 Pupils are set in mathematics, science and languages, but we have found that in other subjects they make the best progress in mixed ability classes.